 “This program is definitely cost-saving.
 We can either catch children at the beginning of their academic career, and give them the basic building blocks in advance so that they’ll have the skills to scaffold as they move through grade school, or try to remediate later,” Davison said.

-As the first group of children whose parents participated in LENA Start classes five years ago prepare to enter kindergarten this fall, district staff and the LENA research team are pulling together plans to track their progress, hoping to better understand how the program relates to their school success.
+As the first group of children whose parents participated in LENA Start classes four years ago prepare to enter kindergarten this fall, district staff and the LENA research team are pulling together plans to track their progress, hoping to better understand how the program relates to their school success.